PeterCamilleri/CX16/docs/assist_16.md

       bne scour_loop

 ### gte_16
-Compare a 16 bit variable in memory with a value to see if it is greater or equal.
+Compare an unsigned 16 bit variable in memory with a value to see if it is greater or equal to a constant value.

 *Declaration:*